 Bears, whales, wildlife, glaciers, America’s tallest mountain, pavement, dirt, rocks, gravel and mud as slick as ice.
 It might have taken Warren Henke more than a decade, but he got there in the end.

 With only a passing knowledge of mechanics and camping and just a 200 mile big trip under his belt, an 11,000km ride through some of the most isolated parts of Alaska might have seemed like madness.

-Add a friend, unfulfilled dreams and some of the planet’s most diverse and dramatic scenery, and Warren Henke and his Tiger 800XC were about to turn dreams into reality.
+But when you’re an easily stressed Tiger riding father-of-three with an unfulfilled passion to travel the world on a Triumph and a friend’s up for it too, then what’s stopping you?
+Add in some of the planet’s most diverse and dramatic scenery, and Warren Henke and his Tiger 800XC were about to turn dreams into reality.

 “The ingredients for adventure had to include challenge, stress, exhilaration, pain and pleasure, to be thrown out of our element to experience new things.
 The adventure must be cursed and questioned alongside moments of breathtaking beauty.”

 After packing and fitting new tyres, we take the three-day Bellingham to Haines ferry into the heart of Alaska.
 I stress about overpacking until we pull up behind a 70-year-old lady in leathers on a trike finishing a 25,000-mile trip.

 The wind and rain makes tents flap and snap onboard and then directly beneath us, a few feet from the boat, a humpback surfaces, sprays and disappears.
 Mountains like black shadows disappear into clouds.